Mandela (2021 film): Production

-The film was announced by debutant director Madonne Ashwin in July 2019, and the principal photography of the film began the very same day.
-Yogi Babu was roped into playing the lead role in the film as a barber.
+The film was announced by debutant director Madonne Ashwin in July 2019, and principal photography began the very same day.
+Yogi Babu was chosen to play the lead role as a barber.
 Director Balaji Mohan came on board as co-producer of the film which also marked his maiden feature film production venture for his Open Window Productions banner.
-Madonne who was a participant in the reality show Naalaya Iyakunar came up with the script to Balaji who expressed his interest in setting a production venture, but to have a wide reach, he roped in producer S. Sashikanth to jointly produce the film.
+Madonne who was a participant in the reality show Naalaya Iyakunar came up with the script to Balaji who expressed his interest in setting a production venture, but to have a wide reach, he approached S. Sashikanth to jointly produce the film.
 Talking about the script, Balaji stated, "It is a social satire, set against a rural backdrop.
 It talks about quite a few things that are relevant in today’s scenario.
 Though it will have humour, it will be more sensible and meaningful."

-The shooting procedure of the film was wrapped up in November 2019 with just a single schedule.
+Principal photography wrapped in November 2019 with just a single schedule.

 Soundtrack

 The music is composed by Bharath Sankar of the Oorka band.
 The soundtrack album featured six tracks with lyrics written by Yugabharathi, Arivu, Mamiliva Randriamihajasoa, Pradeep Kumar and Bharath Sankar.
-One song "Oru Needhi Onbadhu Saadhi" was released as a single on 19 March 2021, and the remaining tracks were released on 28 March 2021, through Sony Music label.
+One song "Oru Needhi Onbadhu Saadhi" was released as a single on 19 March 2021, and the remaining tracks were released on 28 March 2021, through Sony Music South label.

 Release

-It was revealed that the theatre owners and distributors issued a red card against the film's production house YNOT Studios, over the digital release of Dhanush's Jagame Thandhiram (2021), and stated that the distributors will not screen any of the upcoming films belonging to the production company.
-As a result, YNOT Studios decided to release the film as a direct television premiere on Star Vijay on 4 April 2021 and the film would be globally streamed via Netflix on 9 April 2021.
-However, the Netflix release was brought forward to 5 April 2021, as they wanted to release the film before the Tamil Nadu Legislative Assembly Elections.
+In March 2021, YNOT Studios decided to release the film as a direct television premiere on Star Vijay on 4 April 2021 and the film would be globally streamed via Netflix from 9 April 2021.
+However, the Netflix release was brought forward to 5 April 2021.
 The film's theatrical premiere was held at PVR Cinemas, Chennai on 31 March 2021.